Spay and Neuter in Oxford

 - The amount of unwanted litters decreases.

-Some of the benefits males receive include:
+Some of the benefits male pets receive with being neutered include:

 - The likelihood they develop testicular cancer is eliminated.